Carol and Cecil Schwalbe Science Multimedia Scholarship

-Olesen Davis De Dios (O.D.D.)
-Science Multimedia Scholarship Endowment
+Olesen Davis De Dios (O.D.D.)’s Carol & Cecil Schwalbe Science Multimedia Scholarship Endowment

 at The University of Arizona School of Journalism

-The ODD scholarship recognizes the efforts of Director Carol Schwalbe in creating and building out the science journalism program.
+The Carol & Cecil Schwalbe multimedia scholarship recognizes the efforts of Professor Carol Schwalbe and Dr. Cecil R. Schwalbe, her late supportive spouse and partner-in-crime, in creating and building out the science journalism program.
 Given to a student interested in science reporting using long-form multimedia storytelling.

 Our team at Davis de Dios Media decided to create the ODD Science (environmental, medical, technology and so forth) Multimedia Scholarship for several reasons, chief of them being a show of appreciation for the then-director of the University of Arizona School of Journalism Director Carol Schwalbe.

 It was in 2013 that I found myself, a new transfer student at the University of Arizona, in Professor Schwalbe’s 400/500 level advanced science multimedia journalism class.
 Going into journalism, I always thought I would be a writer.
 It was this course that really opened my eyes to visual storytelling.

 Over the course of that semester, I would go from taking photos with my iPad to creating video stories with professional broadcast cameras.
 Overcoming the learning curve took an enormous amount of energy and time but Professor Schwalbe’s patience and instruction provided me with the guidance I needed to succeed.
 Incidentally, I would also go on to meet my future business partner John de Dios in this class.
 John was one of the professional video and photography mentors for the course.

 To me, science journalism is all about patience and allowing yourself enough time to comprehend the moving pieces of a story well enough to communicate it properly.
 And being able to communicate that clearly to any audience is powerful.